Double Storey Extension Cost

 Planning

-Next, the extension needs designing.
-Choosing and hiring an architect requires the same amount of research as the hire of any other worker, and your architect will then complete all the plans.
+- Designing the extension — Next, the extension needs designing.
+Choosing and hiring an architect requires the same amount of research as hiring any other worker, and your architect will then complete all the plans.

-Builders, like with any other hired contractor, should be thoroughly researched.
+- Research your builder — Builders, like any other hired contractor, should be thoroughly researched.
 You will need to communicate with your builder throughout the project and trust that they will complete the work to the standard you wish.

-Once you’re happy with your contractors, have your finance in place, and are ready to commence work, the final thing to consider is that of building regulations.
-These are in place to make sure your property is fire safe, ventilated properly, has appropriate waste/drainage disposal etc.
+- Building regulations overview — Once you’re happy with your contractors, have your finances in place, and are ready to commence work, the final thing to consider is that of building regulations.
+These are in place to make sure your property is fire safe, ventilated properly, has appropriate waste/drainage disposal, etc.

 Groundwork

-At this stage, the builders will finalise their plans for the foundations, incorporating the recommendations by the structural engineer and Buildings Inspector, and also taking into account any pipes, drainage etc. which has been unearthed.
+- Finalise foundation plans — At this stage, the builders will finalise their plans for the foundations, incorporating the recommendations by the structural engineer and Buildings Inspector and also taking into account any pipes, drainage, etc., which have been unearthed.

 Main Build

-Then the structural supports such as beams and columns will go up, followed by the laying of the ground-floor base and upstairs suspended floor.
+- Structure, floors, roof & openings — Then the structural supports, such as beams and columns, will go up, followed by the laying of the ground-floor base and upstairs suspended floor.
 Finally, the roof will be built, including any dormer windows or chimneys, and the extension’s main windows and any external doors will be installed.

-It’s at this stage that the extension is considered waterproof.
-At this point that you may wish to consider landscaping – all heavy machinery, external workmen and scaffolding should now be offsite, so the landscapers can commence their work without risk of damage by the other contractors.
+- Weatherproof and landscaping — It’s at this stage that the extension is considered waterproof.
+At this point you may wish to consider landscaping – all heavy machinery, external workmen and scaffolding should now be offsite, so the landscapers can commence their work without risk of damage by the other contractors.

 The Finishing Touches

-Space: Adding an extension onto your home is a great way to have a bigger home without having to move to a different area.
-In that respect, there is additional money-saving as you don’t have the expense of estate agent fees, solicitors’ fees and stamp duty.
+- Space — Adding an extension is a great way to have a bigger home without moving to a different area, and you also save on estate agent fees, solicitors’ fees and stamp duty.

-Purpose: Adding your own extension, instead of buying a bigger house, allows you to choose the type and size of rooms which will fit your purpose.
-If you have someone with mobility issues, you can get a downstairs wet room; if you’re having a child, another bedroom will be useful; and if you’re starting up your own home business, you can build yourself an office.
-And if you don’t need any extra rooms, your extension can be used to make existing rooms bigger – your middle bedroom could be expanded and turned into your main bedroom complete with en-suite, or your compact kitchen could become a kitchen diner with utility area.
+- Purpose — Adding your own extension lets you choose the type and size of rooms to fit your purpose.
+If you have mobility issues, you can get a downstairs wet room; if you’re having a child, another bedroom will be useful; if you’re starting a home business, you can build an office.
+If you don’t need extra rooms, use the extension to make existing rooms bigger, for example expand the middle bedroom into a main bedroom with en-suite or turn a compact kitchen into a kitchen diner with a utility area.

-Pro-rata cost: Whilst adding a single storey extension will give you extra space, it costs pro-rata less to add an extra level.
-Because you are building the foundations and roof for either a one or two-storey extension, your additional storey will only require the internal walls, external finishing and interior finishing.
+- Pro‑rata cost — A single storey extension adds space, but it costs pro‑rata less to add an extra level because you are already building foundations and a roof.
+The additional storey mainly needs the internal walls, external finishing and interior finishing.

 Types of Double Storey Extension